Skyscanner/backpack-ios/UNRELEASED.md

 > **Added:**

 - Backpack/Card:
-  - Added `accessibilityConfiguration` which allows cards to be configured for assistive technology as buttons or links.
+  - Added `configuration` which allows cards to be configured for assistive technology as buttons or links.

 ## How to write a good changelog entry